gilligan-ees-4760/EES_4760_5760_website/content/policies.md

 : The research project assignment will contain details about how the honor code applies to the research project.

+### Use of Artificial Intelligence:

+We are still in the early days of understanding how new generative AI tools affect learning and research.
+Especially, there is disagreement about how to manage the use of AI tools for generating computer code in the context of learning and homework assignments.

+In conversations with experienced researchers I respect, I see a lot of disagreement about how useful generative AI tools will be for writing code for scientific computational models.
+Moreover, the use of generative AI within agent-based models to drive agent behavior is a new and exciting field of research.

+Three important concerns related to this course are:

+1. Research suggests that using generative AI tools for writing, including writing code actively hurts learning outcomes and critical thinking.
+Be careful that you do not use AI tools as shortcuts that will harm your ability to learn the material and gain proficiency at computational scientific modeling.

+   Many employers, especially in the tech and financial sectors, are now reporting that they are changing their hiring practices because so many prospective employees who relied on generative AI tools in their education cannot do the work, and relying too much on AI tools in your studies may harm your career prospects after you graduate.

+2. Some experienced scientific model developers report that while generative AI tools are very effective for writing routine code, they are not trustworthy for scientific computing.
+Scientific code produced by AI tools often contains subtle errors that are difficult to identify and correct, and the effort of closely reading the code to find errors can be greater than the effort of writing the code by hand.

+3. There is a growing body of research which finds that using generative AI tools in writing can subtly change a person's thinking and political or moral values, without the writer being aware of it.
+Using AI tools can measurably shift a person's political and moral thinking to bring it in line with the hidden biases of the material the AI tool was trained on.

+This research is in early stages, and it's worth taking it with a grain of salt, but it does raise important concerns to keep in mind when using AI tools.

+Because of the great uncertainty and the lack of established best practices, I do not maintain a formal policy of regulating the use of AI tools in your work.

+However, **I do require that you disclose any use of AI tools.**
+If you use
+AI tools in your homework or your class projects, **you must say what tools you used and how you used them.**
+If you also include comments about your experience (were they helpful or not? did you encounter problems usint them? etc.), that can be helpful to your reflections on your learning and my understanding of how AI tools may best be used in a course like this.

+### Summary

 If you ever have questions about how the Honor Code applies to your work in this course, please ask me.
 **Uncertainty about the Honor Code does not excuse a violation.**